+Chart 1

-Chart 1 De Volksbank Loan Book Evolution Since 2010
+De Volksbank Loan Book Evolution Since 2010

-e--Estimate.
 Source: S&P Global Ratings.

-Copyright © 2018 by Standard & Poor's Financial Services LLC.
+Copyright © 2019 by Standard & Poor's Financial Services LLC.
 All rights reserved.

 De Volksbank's new mortgage lending market share has recovered over the past few years.
 The bank was nationalized back in 2013 following large impairments in its former commercial real estate investment and development loans.
 At that time, management's focus on saving the bank led to reduced new production on its retail portfolio, with its market share of new mortgage lending dropping to below 2% in 2012 and 2013.
-Since 2013, nationalization has allowed the bank to enter into recovery mode, with its market share in new mortgage lending gradually increasing to over 7% in 2017, thanks to a refocused strategy on domestic mortgages.
-We note the stock market share in mortgages fell to a low of 6.6% at end-2016, but has moderately improved since then as new production has exceeded redemptions since the second half of 2016.
-We assume the improving trend will continue in the next two years, despite a competitive market where insurance-owned banks, pension funds, and other small banks are also seeking to gain market share in this segment.
+Since 2013, nationalization has allowed the bank to enter into recovery mode, with its market share in new mortgage lending gradually increasing to over 7% in 2018, thanks to a refocused strategy on domestic mortgages.
+We assume the bank's franchise will stabilize in the next two years, in light of a competitive market where insurance-owned banks, pension funds, and other small banks are also seeking to gain market share in this segment.
 By contrast, de Volksbank's retail savings have been remarkably stable, even in troubled times, remaining between 10.5% and 11% since 2014.
 This illustrates the strength of the retail franchise.
-The bank has also reported a healthy share of new personal current account market share.
+The bank has also reported a healthy share of the new personal current account market.